-Catchy slogans and taglines we love for services:
+Catchy brand slogans and taglines we love for services:

-2. “Don’t Leave Home Without It” — American Express Co.
+2. “Don’t Live Life Without It” — American Express Co.

-This phrase became iconic even though American Express is definitely not the only company that could have owned it.
-The AMEX card is no more indispensable than other credit cards, really.
-If most people were going to take just one credit card with them, it would be the one most widely accepted — probably not their AMEX.
-Also, this phrase could just as easily apply to your keys.
-Nonetheless, AMEX has a lot of respect as a brand, both for what it represents and for its legacy lifestyle and culture portfolio — offloaded in 2013 to Time and then absorbed by Meredith.
+The slogan “Don’t Live Life Without It” has become iconic.
+AMEX has a lot of respect as a brand, both for what it represents and for its legacy lifestyle and culture portfolio — offloaded in 2013 to Time and then absorbed by Meredith.
 So, what customers really don’t want to be without is that elevated AMEX lifestyle, which they get by putting that plastic to work.

 Cheeky yet pragmatic, nosy, and a little challenging, this is one of the greatest taglines of all time.
 It is so on point for Capital One, which is not only daring with its creative campaigns but also is the credit card provider most likely to be in anyone’s wallet, thanks to its wide range of products at different limits and interest rates.

-Does Microsoft really embody this message?
-Does it matter?
-They filed trademark on it in 2010, which was right during Apple’s peak of personal computer and device innovation.
+Microsoft filed a trademark for this saying in 2010, which was right during Apple’s peak of personal computer and device innovation.
 There were many other “next big thing” companies coming up then, and there are many now.
 But Microsoft has staying power, and is universally used — and it also has very smart branding, which is why the company trademarked a slogan that every tech innovator aspires to live by.